 I sat inside where I was immediately impressed by my table, which had its own bottle of hand sanitiser, a detailed set of instructions, clearly laying out what was expected of me (and, just as importantly, what I wasn’t expected to do) and a slip of paper where I could fill in my contact details.
 This, along with the meet-and-greet at the door, is probably the best example I’ve seen of how to manage the COVID-19 restrictions.

 To business.
 I’d come for afternoon coffee and cake, having a classic Red Brick espresso, served in a classic black cup, which I paired with an amazing Portuguese tart.
 This had incredibly rich pastry and a wonderful, creamy custard filling, one of the best I’ve ever had!

 I’ll leave you with one final piece of good news: Kaffeine Eastcastle, Kaffeine’s other coffee shop, reopened this week.
-I haven’t been yet, but I hope to pay a visit when I’m next in London.
+You can see what I made of it when I popped in later on in the month.